-The long-term expected rate of return on pension plan investments was determined in 2023 using a building-block method in which expected future real rates of return (expected returns, net of inflation and, beginning with December 31, 2023, any applicable investment management expenses) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments1 was determined in 2023 using a building-block method in which expected future real rates of return (expected returns, net of inflation and, beginning with December 31, 2023, any applicable investment management expenses) are developed for each major asset class.
 These returns are combined to produce the long-term expected arithmetic rate of return for the portfolio by weighting the expected arithmetic real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses (beginning with December 31, 2023, including only investment consulting fees, custodian fees and other miscellaneous investment expenses and fees but excluding investment manager fees) and a risk margin.
 Beginning with December 31, 2023 this portfolio return is further adjusted to an expected geometric real rate of return for the portfolio.

-The target allocation (approved by the Board) and projected arithmetic real rates of return for each major asset class, after deducting inflation and applicable investment management expenses, are shown in the following tables.
-For December 31, 2022, these rates are before deducting investment expenses while for December 31, 2023 they are after deducting applicable investment expenses.
-This information was used in the derivation of the long-term expected investment rate of return assumption in the actuarial valuations as of December 31, 2023 and December 31, 2022.
+The target allocation (approved by the Board) and projected arithmetic real rates of return for each major asset class, after deducting inflation and applicable investment management expenses, are shown in the following table.
+This information was used in the derivation of the long-term expected investment rate of return assumption in the actuarial funding valuation as of December 31, 2024.
 This information will be subject to change every three years based on the results of an actuarial experience study.